-The museum has launched the first in a series of video installations which can be viewed from outside our 265 Massachusetts Avenue location, allowing access to a museum experience while the building remains closed.
+The museum has launched a series of video installations which can be viewed from outside our 265 Massachusetts Avenue location, allowing access to a museum experience while the building remains closed.
 These installations feature work by artists and researchers that integrate art with science, technology, and innovation.

 Currently on View